bluejayws/Batch-Image-Converter/README.md

 ## Random Image Tools 📸 🔨
 ____

+### Batch Conversion

-* Convert all images in a folder to png
+* Convert image files in a folder to PNG format by batch
+* Delete files after conversion
+* Option to store files in a seperate folder